"Curry" Up and Try a Delicious Beet Salad!

 Although using fresh beets is best, if time is an issue, use packaged organic baby beets, such as Love Beets.
 4-5 small baby beets should suffice.

 When selecting fresh beets, see these tips: selecting quality beetroots and beet greens from the market.

 Because I am not super savvy at making naan from scratch, I use ready-to-eat Garlic Naan from Trader Joe's.
 If following a gluten-free diet, use a gluten-free grain of your choice and/or bread for dipping in the delicious sauce seeping from the beets and walnuts.

 1. Remove any greens from the beets (leaving an inch or two of stalk to prevent bleeding) and rinse clean.
-Place beets in a pot of boiling water.
 Save beet greens for a tasty sauteed side-dish.

-5. Drain the beets and immediately immerse in cold water to cool.
+5. After beets are cooked, drain the water from the beets and immediately immerse in cold water to cool.
 Slide off the skins.

 6. On a cutting board (avoiding wood-grained boards are best), slice beets in half from top to bottom, and then slice each half into quarter inch wedges.
 Slice smaller (matchstick) if preferred.
 Add to a salad bowl.

 7. Toss the beets with the dressing.
 Sprinkle the walnut pieces on top, and serve warm or cool.